ovationgreen/wsl-readme/wsl/README.md

 # Update WSL

 Windows Subsystem for Linux (WSL) can be updated through the Windows Update feature.
-To manually update your WSL version to the latest one, you can use the following command:
+To manually update your WSL version to the latest one, you can use the following command (from a Windows terminal):

 ```powershell
 wsl --update --web-download